2 Days in Skopje

 Memorial House of Mother Teresa

-Mother Teresa lived in Skopje from 1910 to 1928 and one of Skopje’s latest landmarks is a memorial house located where Mother Teresa was baptized in central Skopje.
-It is not a large museum but it was most certainly worth a visit.
+Mother Teresa lived in Skopje from 1910 to 1928, and one of Skopje’s latest landmarks is a memorial house where Mother Teresa was baptized in central Skopje.
+It is not a large museum, but it was most certainly worth a visit.

-Through interactive photo displays, the story of Mother Teresa’s life and mission is told.
+The story of Mother Teresa’s life and mission is told through interactive photo displays.
 The Memorial House also has a small chapel.
 Make sure to add this to your list of things to see in Skopje.

 Memorial House of Mother Teresa in Skopje, North Macedonia